Idan-Alter/idan-alter.github.io/_posts/2022-11-05-Babylonian-Square-Root.md

   }
 </script>

-You can run this sketch yourself in the [p5.js web editor](https://editor.p5js.org/Idan-Alter/sketches/wEjTnaAz0) BTW.

 > Up for a challenge?
 Rewrite the code to calculate the square root of any given `x`.
 If you still draw squares after a few iterations, it works.
 >